Jorg29/AGP/README.md

 # AGP
 exercises and tasks in python

-The pronunciation of exercises are in text Execrises
+The pronunciation of exercises are in text Exercises